 RisksBy Mayo Clinic staff

-There's really no medical risk associated with being tested for a BRCA gene mutation.
-Rather, risks are tied to the emotional, financial, medical and social implications of your test results.
+There's no medical risk associated with being tested for a BRCA gene mutation other than the slight risks — including lightheadedness, bleeding or bruising — of having your blood drawn.
+Risks are associated with the emotional, financial, medical and social implications of your test results.

 If you test positive for a BRCA gene mutation, you may face:

 - Feelings of anxiety, anger, sadness or depression